dudeperf3ct/end-to-end-images/README.md

 ### Example

-`Examples` folder contains a sample notebook to run `cifar10` dataset end to end.
+`Notebooks` folder contains a sample notebook to run `cifar10` dataset end to end.

 -----